ORNA ARANIA, soprano

 Alan Snow has been the recipient of several prizes and scholarships: As a soloist he was the overall winner of the Walgreens National Midwest Young Artists competition, playing Saint Saens Introduction and Rondo Capriccioso; twice a winner at the DePaul Festival for young performers playing Kabalevsky and Bruch concertos with the Oistrach Symphony Orchestra; winner of the Birch Creek Music Festival competition, concertmaster of IMEA (Illinois Music Teachers Association), and more.
 As first violin of the Contrapunctus string quartet, he won first prize at the St. Paul Strinq Quartet Competition, 1st prize at the Chicago Discover competition, 2nd prize at the Rembrandt Players competition and Honorable Mention at the prestigious Fischoff competition.
 He was featured at WFMT Radio in Chicago for the program "Introductions" 3 times: with Bruch concerto and the Oistrach Symphony Orchestra, at a complete live violin and piano recital and with his quartet Contrapunctus at a live recital.

-He has attended several music festivals such as Meadowmount Music Festival, The Quartet Program in the University of Colorado and this year the Music Academy of the West in Santa Barbara, California.
+He has attended several music festivals such as Meadowmount Music Festival, The Quartet Program in the University of Colorado and the Music Academy of the West in Santa Barbara, California, where he was chosen as concertmaster for the Opera production of Bizet's "Carmen".
 He also received a fellowship for the Aspen Music Festival.
-He currently studies his Bachelor degree in violin Performance at Jacobs School of Music at Indiana University with Sibbi Bernhardsson from the Pacifica Quartet.
-He also studied with Northwestern University professor Gerardo Ribeiro for several years, and has played for master classes for Vadim Gluzman, Rami Solomonov, Shmuel Ashkenase (from the Vermeer Quartet).
+He currently studies his Bachelor degree in violin Performance at Jacobs School of Music at Indiana University with Sibbi Bernhardsson from the Pacifica Quartet, and he is currently concertmaster of Concert Orchestra at IU.
+He also studied with Northwestern University professor Gerardo Ribeiro for several years, and has played for master classes for Vadim Gluzman, Midori, Rami Solomonov, Shmuel Ashkenase (from the Vermeer Quartet).
 Stefan Milenkovich, Joshua Bell (with whom he was selected as his stand partner to perform Tchaikovsky Serenade for Strings, and also as concertmaster of a chamber orchestra to accompany Joshua Bell in Bach E major concerto); Linden String Quartet, Charlie Pikler (principal violist of Chicago Symphony Orchestra), and many more.

 ELENA SNOW, mezzo soprano